PYL-patidar/90DaysOfDevOps/2026/day-02/Linux-architecture-notes.md

 fork()
 exec()

-Security → Applications cannot freely access kernel memory or hardware.
-Stability → A user-space application crash normally does not crash the entire OS.
-Isolation → Processes are protected from one another.
-Controlled Access → Privileged operations are performed through the kernel.

-# 2. Processes
+# Processes

+## Process Creation

 As we power on our system firstly BIOS loads the hardwares.
 BIOS is a pre-installed firamware on motherboad that is initialize the hardwares and perform POST(Power-On-Self-Test).
 Then GNU GRUB(grand Unified Bootloader) is a software that is load the operating system and our system starts to run.
 As soon as system runs the first process to run is systemd/init PID 1 and systemctl is controller that are attached with the process.

 Kernel is a machine that works on binary language we can't directly interact with that. so for communicate with the Kernel we have to give the instrucation to Shell and the talk with kernel.
+The kernel runs in privileged mode and provides controlled services to user-space programs through system calls.

-When the system starts, the first process that runs is systemd (PID 1), and along with it, the systemctl command is used to control and manage all system processes."
+When the system starts, the first process that runs On systems using systemd, systemd runs as PID 1. and along with it, the systemctl command is used to control and manage all system processes."

 <p align="center">
   <img src="images/System-starting-process.jpg" alt="Linux Architecture" width="650">
 </p>

-## "Everything in linux is a process"

-A process is an instance of a running program.
-Each process has its own PID, memory, and resources managed by the Linux kernel.

 ## Process Management Commands: